avinetworks/ansible/collections/ansible_collections/vmware/nsx_alb/docs/avi_jwtprofile.rst

 Synopsis
 --------
-- This module is used to configure SecurityPolicy object.
+- This module is used to configure JWTProfile object.
 - More examples at (https://github.com/avinetworks/devops).